 Performance of the PDR or RDRR using a Ten in Ten Methodology is generally determined through a pre-determined baseline calculation using the last 10 non-event days with a look back window of 45 days and a bidirectional adjustment capped at 20%.
 PDR or RDRR using behind-the-meter generation to offset Demand may submit for use, in the Ten in Ten Methodology, Meter Data reflecting the total gross consumption, independent of any offsetting Energy produced by separately metered behind-the-meter generation.

+Performance of the PDR or RDRR using a Five in Ten Methodology is generally determined through a pre-determined baseline calculation using the last 5 non-event days with a look back window of 45 days and a bidirectional adjustment capped at 1.4 (71% to 140%).
+PDR or RDRR using behind-the-meter generation to offset Demand may submit for use, in the Five in Ten Methodology, Meter Data reflecting the total gross consumption, independent of any offsetting Energy produced by separately metered behind-the-meter generation.

 Performance of the PDR or RDRR using a Meter Generator Output methodology consisting of registered behind-the-meter generation is the difference between the measured Energy output of the behind-the-meter generation and its calculated Generator Output Baseline which is generally determined through a pre-established baseline calculation using the last 10 similar non-event hours with a look back window of 45 days.

+PDR or RDRR using Meter Generator Output may separately calculate baselines for gross load not including behind-the-meter generation with approved customer load baseline such as either Five in Ten or Ten in Ten methodologies depending on the customer classes.
+These two baselines are to be used independently to establish separate performance for the customer load and the behind-the-meter generation.
+Total performance is the sum of the Meter Generator Output and the customer load baseline performances.

+PDR or RDRR composed of both residential and nonresidential customers may choose to calculate separate baselines for the different customer classes.
+Total performance is the sum of the Ten in Ten and Five in Ten performances.

 Performance of the PDR or RDRR using a Control Group Methodology will identify a control group that must consist of 150 distinct End Users (or more), that are registered in the Demand Response System and that do not respond to CAISO dispatch.
 The control group must have nearly identical demand patterns and be geographically similar such that they experience the same weather patterns and grid conditions as the PDR and RDRRs that respond to the dispatch (Treatment Group).
 The control group’s aggregate Demand during the same Trade Date and Trade Hour as the Demand Response Event, divided by the relevant number of End Users will define the baseline.

-Performance of the PDR or RDRR using a Five in Ten Methodology is generally determined through a pre-determined baseline calculation using the last 5 non-event days with a look back window of 45 days and a bidirectional adjustment capped at 1.4 (71% to 140%).
-PDR or RDRR using behind-the-meter generation to offset Demand may submit for use, in the Five in Ten Methodology, Meter Data reflecting the total gross consumption, independent of any offsetting Energy produced by separately metered behind-the-meter generation.